Mr. Speaker, I will be splitting my time with the member for .

 Madam Speaker, congratulations on your election to assist the Chair.

-I am not sure whether it is because of the last four years in this place, or in spite of the last four years in this place, but I continue to think, in my role as a parliamentarian, politics remains a pathway to making one of the most positive differences we can make in the lives of our neighbours and our fellow citizens.
-It remains a noble profession.
-We have an opportunity to display that to our fellow Canadians over the next two, three or maybe four years, as we seize the opportunity of this minority Parliament.
+I am not sure whether it is because of the last four years in this place, or in spite of the last four years in this place but I continue to think that this role of being a parliamentarian, being in government, being in politics remains a pathway to making one of the most positive differences we can make in the lives of our neighbours and our fellow citizens.
+It remains, I think, a noble profession, and we have an opportunity to display that to our fellow Canadians over the next two, three or maybe four years as we seize the opportunity of this minority Parliament.

 Minority parliaments hold the potential for greatness.
 Peter Russell is an academic and long-time political scientist who studied minority and majority parliaments around the world, including here at home.
 He has called minority parliaments here in Canada some of the most dynamic in our history.

 Of course, the throne speech makes reference to Pearson.
 When we look to the Pearson years, we see co-operation that was able to deliver the Canada pension plan, Canada student loans, public health care and the flag.
 During those five years in Canadian history, Parliament accomplished more than most Parliaments we have seen before, so this minority situation holds potential for greatness.
 It is up to us, and how we conduct ourselves in this place, whether we seize the opportunity or whether we succumb to partisan politics.